Unfortunately, cargo ships sink each year. It may only happen irregularly or not occupy much screen time on the news, but it happens.

 The solution to reducing the number of ships lost at sea yearly is twofold.

-The first part of the solution lies in better safety systems, such as sensors that monitor the water pressure of bulk cargo and lasers that can detect any changes in its position.
+The first part of the solution lies in better protection systems, such as sensors that monitor the water pressure of bulk cargo and lasers that can detect any changes in its position.

 This technology, if properly implemented, could give captains and crew members an early warning sign of a potential problem before it becomes dangerous.

 The second part of the solution is equally important: education and training for seafarers.
-Shipping companies must ensure that all crews are adequately trained to handle potential issues on their ship.
+Firms must ensure that all crews are adequately trained to handle potential issues on their ship.

-This includes learning how to spot potential dangers from the start, understanding fire safety protocols and having available life rafts and life vests, and knowing what steps to take if something does go wrong.
+This includes learning how to spot potential dangers from the start, understanding fire protocols having available life rafts and life vests, and knowing what steps to take if something does go wrong.

-More solutions for reducing sinking include improved hull design, more stringent regulations, and better enforcement.
+More solutions for reducing include improved hull design, more stringent regulations, and better enforcement.

-If marine shipping companies implement these solutions, the likelihood that a vessel will lose its way at sea due to human error or other avoidable reasons will significantly decrease.
+If marine enterprises implement these solutions, the likelihood that a vessel will lose its way at sea due to human error or other avoidable reasons will significantly decrease.

 Adequate training is the only way to ensure our seafarers stay safe at sea.
 Only then can we reduce the number of ocean tragedies.

-The maritime industry can suffer greatly from a ship sinking financially and in terms of lost lives.
+The maritime industry can suffer greatly from a sinking financially and in terms of lost lives.

-Here are the major impacts of a sinking ship on the shipping company and the entire industry:
+Here are the major impacts on the company and the entire industry:

 - Huge financial losses